yashasvigirdhar/Android-Practice-for-Beginners/README.md

 Android
 =======

-This repository contains my android projects.
+This repository contains my android projects and contributions to the open source android orgs.

 Functionalities covered: